Towards Certified Robustness of Distance Metric Learning: Methodology

 \subsection{Generalization benefit}

 From the perspective of algorithmic robustness~\cite{xu2012robustness}, enlarging the adversarial margin could potentially improve the generalization ability of triplet-based metric learning methods.
-The following generalization bound, i.e. the gap between the generalization error $\mathcal{L}$ and the empirical error $\ell_{emp}$, follows from the pseudo-robust theorem of~\cite{bellet2015robustness}.
-Preliminaries and derivations are given in Appendix~\ref{sec(app):generalization}. \begin{thm} Let $\bm M^\ast$ be the optimal solution to Eq.~\ref{eq:obj}.
-Then for any $\delta>0$, with probability at least $1-\delta$ we have: where $\hat{n}(t_{\bm s})$ denotes the number of triplets whose adversarial margins are larger than $\tau$, $B$ is a constant denoting the upper bound of the loss function (i.e. Eq.~\ref{eq:obj}), and $K=|\mathcal{Y}|(1+\frac{2}{\tau})^p$. \end{thm}
+The following generalization bound, i.e., the gap between the generalization error $\mathcal{L}$ and the empirical error $\ell_{emp}$, follows from the pseudo-robust theorem of~\cite{bellet2015robustness}.
+Preliminaries and derivations are given in Section~\ref{sec(app):generalization} in the Supplementary Material. \begin{thm} Let $\bm M^\ast$ be the optimal solution to Eq.~\ref{eq:obj}.
+Then for any $\delta>0$, with probability at least $1-\delta$ we have:

+where $\hat{n}(t_{\bm s})$ denotes the number of triplets whose adversarial margins are larger than $\tau$, $B$ is a constant denoting the upper bound of the loss function (i.e., Eq.~\ref{eq:obj}), and $K$ denotes the number of disjoint sets that partition the input-label space and equals to $|\mathcal{Y}|(1+\frac{2}{\tau})^p$. \end{thm}

-Enlarging the desired adversarial margin $\tau$ will reduce the value of $K$ and $\hat{n}(t_{\bm s})$ in Eq.~\ref{eq:bound}.
-On the one hand, $K$ decreases with $\tau$ at a polynomial rate of the input dimensionality $p$ and hence the upper bound of generalization gap reduces at a rate of $p^{1/2}$.
-On the other hand, the reduction in $\hat{n}(t_{\bm s})$ increases the upper bound.
-However, $\hat{n}(t_{\bm s})$ remains relatively stable when $\tau$ increases as long as most instances in the dataset do not have a small margin in the original instance space.
-Therefore, for this type of dataset, we expect an improvement in the generalization ability of the learned distance metric from enlarging the adversarial margin.
+Enlarging the desired adversarial margin $\tau$ will affect two quantities in Eq.~\ref{eq:bound}, namely $K$ and $\hat{n}(t_{\bm s})$.
+First, since $K$ equals to $|\mathcal{Y}|(1+\frac{2}{\tau})^p$, increasing $\tau$ will cause $K$ to decrease at a polynomial rate of the input dimensionality $p$.
+Moreover, as the right-hand side of Eq.~\ref{eq:bound} is a function of $K$ ($\mathcal{O}(K^{1/2})$), this means that the upper bound of generalization gap reduces at a rate of $p^{1/2}$.
+Hence, for datasets with a relative large number of features, a small improvement in the adversarial margin can greatly benefit the generalization ability of the learned metric.

+Secondly, when $\tau$ increases, less triplets will satisfy the condition that their adversarial margin is larger than $\tau$; that is, $\hat{n}(t_{\bm s})$ decreases with $\tau$.
+Meanwhile, since $B>1$, the upper bound is a decreasing function of $\hat{n}(t_{\bm s})$.
+Therefore, enlarging $\tau$ leads to an increase in the upper bound.
+However, the rate of such increase depends on the datasets.
+For example, if most instances in the dataset are well separated and have a margin in the original input space, enlarging the desired adversarial margin $\tau$ will not have a large impact on $\hat{n}(t_{\bm s})$, the upper bound, and thus the generalization gap.

+In summary, for datasets with many features and most instances being separable, we expect an improvement in the generalization ability of the learned distance metric from enlarging the adversarial margin.